Mavennet/metaltrail-docs/docs/index.md

 The REST APIs in MetalTrail follow the OpenAPI standard specifications.
 These API endpoints are documented using the famous [Swagger tool](https://swagger.io/), it allows developers to interact and execute API calls directly from the Swagger UI.

 **Swagger URL -** [https://org-sandbox.neoflow.ca/api](https://org-sandbox.neoflow.ca/api)

 ## Authentication

 As MetalTrail is an invite-only platform, authentication token is required to integrate with MetalTrail REST APIs.
 API calls without the authentication token will fail.

-Please visit [https://neoflow.energy](https://neoflow.energy) to begin the onboarding process.
+Please visit [https://mavennet.com/solutions/metaltrail/](https://mavennet.com/solutions/metaltrail/) to begin the onboarding process.

 ## ProductsAPI

-A product can be any petroleum-based product, such as crude oil streams, bitumen or natural gas.
+A product can be any steel-related product such as raw materials, heat, or semi-finished steel.
 The product information is stored in the form of a verifiable credential issued by the organization who created it.

 Below are the set of functions that can be carried out on the product.
 Please be sure to have the authentication material at hand before beginning to work with the API endpoints.